-The Banzai team recently hosted a 30-minute webinar on best practices around your virtual event promotion.
+The Banzai team hosted a 30-minute webinar on best practices around getting your virtual event promotion right.
 We covered the steps you can take to make sure you are using the right channels, giving yourself the right amount of runway for your outreach, and clearly targeting the right audience.

 Current virtual event environment